zahnno/Solidus/README.md

 ###Accessing Admin Panel

-In your Web Browser URL Search
+In your Web Browsers URL Search
 ```
 localhost:8000/admin
 ```
-Use the admin email and password you inputed during the rails g spree:install.
+Use the admin email and password you inputted during the rails g spree:install.

 ###Creating an Admin User